 Netlabels being shutdown

 There are many different reasons why netlabels shutdown.
-Some reasons may include loss of interest, lack of time, or can’t afford to keep their website running.
-Whatever the case may be, it’s still very unfortunate to see hard work disappear and be forgotten about.
+Some reasons may include loss of interest, lack of time, or not being able to afford to keep their website running.
+Whatever the case may be, it’s still very unfortunate to see hard work disappear and be forgotten.